jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 Congratulations, you’ve just protected some content, and made it accessible to members only.
 You can test this by registering as a member would using some dummy card details.

 Head to `/registration` and enter all your details.
-For the card fields, use _“4242 4242 4242 4242”_ as the card number, and expiry that in the future _(08/19 for example)_ and any three digits for the CVC number _(e.g. 639)_.
+For the card fields, use _“4242 4242 4242 4242”_ as the card number, any future date for the expiry _(08/19 for example)_ and any three digits for the CVC number _(e.g. 639)_.

 If all goes to plan, you should see the page we just created!
 Trying to access the Control Panel at `/cp`  with this user account should be denied (exactly what we want).

-Log out, and log back in as the original account you created.
+Log out, and log back in as the original account you created _(the one that can access the admin panel)_.
 You should be able to see your new customer and their subscription in the **Charge** section of the dashboard.

 ## Where next?
 Now you’ve got the basics going, there’s no stopping you!
 From here you could set up a collection that’s also protected _(adding the `protect` value to the `folder.yaml` file)_.